jacksonlianlian/dfxlabs.github.io/docs/OrderManagement.md

 | orderIds    | STRING    | NO | Multiple order numbers, separated by commas. eg:2000000074758463,2000000074758464|

-**Supports canceling orders in batches, either based on the symbol or specific order IDs specified by the user.
-Batch cancellation currently supports canceling up to 5 orders at once.
-If both parameters are used, the order will be canceled based on orderIds first.**
+**Supports cancelling orders in batches, either based on symbol or specific order IDs specified by the user.
+If a symbol is specified, all orders for that symbol will be canceled.
+If order IDs are specified, up to 5 orders can be canceled at once.
-**If orders are canceled based on orderIds, a maximum of 5 orders can be submitted at a time.
-This process is independent of the order creation time, as the system always cancels based on the orderId.
-However, if orders are canceled based on symbol or accountId, they are canceled in the order of their creation time, with the earliest created orders having the highest priority.**
+At least one of the two parameters, symbol or order ID, must be specified.
+If both parameters are specified, orders will be canceled based on the order ID first.**

 ``` java